just-buildsystem/justbuild/README.md

 names and physical location on the one hand, and logical paths used for actions and installation on the other hand (sometimes referred to as "staging").
-The language-specific information to translate high-level concepts (libraries, binaries) into individual compile action is taken from user-defined rules described by functional expressions.
+The language-specific information to translate high-level concepts (libraries, binaries) into individual compile actions is taken from user-defined rules described by functional expressions.

+Designated targets are taken entirely from cache, if the repositories transitively involved have not changed.
+So, by making good use of the multi-repository structure, the action graph can be kept small.
+Remote build execution is supported and the remote-building of cachable targets can be fully delegated to a service (provided by the tool itself); when doing so, it is not necessary to have the dependencies locally (neither as source nor as binary).

 ## Getting Started